 What you pay and what you get

-Logitech advertises the C922 Pro Stream webcam at $99, but we've been able to find it for as low as $79 during Black Friday.
+Logitech advertises the C922 Pro Stream webcam at $99, but we've been able to find it for as low as $50 during sales.
+Black Friday always sees deep discounts at retail, sometimes bundled with other products.

 But, if you find yourself wanting more and have some budget room or you don't need all of the features and want to save some money, there are other options that may be more worthwhile.